 The Company's foreign investments have been converted at rates of exchange in effect at the balance sheet dates.
-The changes in exchange rates in our foreign investments reported under the equity method are included in stockholders' equity as accumulated other comprehensive income.
+The changes in exchange rates in our foreign investments reported under the equity method are included in the Consolidated Balance Sheets as Accumulated other comprehensive income.